Why I Do This Services Experience Map Start a conversation

 "When patients walked into that lab — the same space where I had spent so many hours at the bench — the science stopped being abstract.
 I made a quiet decision that has governed everything since."

 But when patients walked into that same space where I had spent so many hours pipetting and analyzing data, something shifted in me permanently.
 I didn't yet have the language to fully absorb what I was witnessing.
-But I made a quiet decision: the work I do in this lab will support the trials that will one day help these people.
+But I made a decision: the work I do in this lab will support the trials that will one day help these people.

 That promise — made to no one in particular, in a small research institute outside Seattle — is one I have been keeping for twenty-five years.